#51 Conflict Resolution In The Bible: Turning Fights Into Fruitful Conversations

 Preparing Your Heart

-If we’re committed to resolving conflict, then, like an uncomfortable procedure, we must intentionally prepare to have uncomfortable conversations.
+Preparing for an endoscopy in 2023 required strict adherence to instructions to ensure the doctor could see clearly.
+Similarly, if we’re committed to how to resolve conflict, we must intentionally prepare to have uncomfortable conversations.
 Appropriate preparation helps us see clearly to address the issues.

 Below are three ways to intentionally prepare your heart: